simoneboscolo99/5K_JFS/Tutorial.md

 Example: `rotationX(35.2)` or similarly `float angle(35.2) rotationX(angle)`

 Transformations can be combined via the `*` symbol.
 Example: `rotationY(30) * translation([-4, 0, 0])` Pay attention to the order, since some trasformations are not commutative.
-If you don't need any transformation, just write the word 'identity'.
+If you don't need any transformation, just write the word 'identity'. <br/>
+The transformations are fundamental because they allow you to correctly place objects in the world.
+Moreover, you can zoom in, out or deform the shapes; for example, you can transform the sphere into an ellipsoid by scaling.
+We need to know the characteristics of the default shapes:

+- **Sphere** 🎱: it is centered at the origin and with unit radius.
+- **Plane** ⬜: xy plane, passing through the origin.
+- **Cylinder** 🎩: it is an **open** cylinder centered around the z axis and with unit radius.
+The z-coordinate range is 0 to 1.
+- **Disk** 💿: it is a circular disk of unit radius, parallel to the x and y axis and passing through the origin.
+- **Box** 🎁: it has faces parallel to the axes; the extent of each face is set in its definition, as we have seen above.

 We can construct more complicated shapes through the Constructive Solid Geometry (*CSG*) just doing the following: